Vida Latham: Career and research

 While studying for her DDS, she was a demonstrator in comparative dental anatomy and pathological bacteriology as well as a museum curator.
 While studying for her MD, Latham was a secretary and lectured in stomatology and dental surgery at Northwestern, and in pharmacy.
-She served as an oral surgeon at the Women's and Children's hospital from 1892–1897.
+She served as an oral surgeon at the Women's and Children's hospital from 1892 to 1897.
 Concurrently, she was on the faculty of the American Dental College, though she held this position until 1898.
 Latham was a member of Chicago's College of Physicians and Surgeons in 1902.
 She joined the Illinois State Dental Society in 1918 and became a lifelong member.
-From 1929–1931 she was an attending physician at Edgewater Hospital in Chicago, where she spent the rest of her career from 1929 on as a microanalyst and physician.
+From 1929 to 1931 she was an attending physician at Edgewater Hospital in Chicago, where she spent the rest of her career from 1929 on as a microanalyst and physician.

 Latham was also a prolific journal and book editor, including the Medical Woman's Journal, the Polk Dental Dictionary, and the Standard Medical Dictionary.
 She researched throughout her career on oral surgery, operative dentistry, the neural anatomy of the jaw and teeth, palate tumors, oral cavity cysts, facial fractures, lead poisoning, aniline dyes, specimen preparation, blood tests for diabetes, the vasomotor system of teeth, and neoplasms of the tooth pulp.

 She spent her career advocating for a more rigorous dentistry curriculum and for women in both dentistry and medicine.